This officer of the court records and transcribes exactly what is said and done when people are being questioned out of court.

 - make sure special rules are followed when people are questioned outside the courtroom

 Official stenographers are not employed by the court.
 They are self-employed and sometimes work in a stenographers’ office.
-They spend a great deal of time recording what people say during court hearings and when people are questioned outside the courtroom.
-They work at home or at the office when they transcribe their notes.
+They spend a lot of time listening to sound recordings of what people said in the courtroom and when people are questioned outside the courtroom.
+They work mostly at home or at the office.

 They can also work during conferences and other events that are not part of court cases.